High Risk →

 restart_project_apps

-Restart all applications in a project
+Restart all apps in project

 AI agents invoke restart_project_apps to trigger processes or run actions in Coolify.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.

 restart_project_apps can trigger processes with real-world consequences.
 An uncontrolled agent might start dozens of builds, send mass notifications, or kick off expensive compute jobs.
-Intercept enforces rate limits and validates arguments to keep execution within safe bounds.
+PolicyLayer enforces rate limits and validates arguments to keep execution within safe bounds.

 Execute tools trigger processes.
 Rate-limit and validate arguments to prevent unintended side effects.